A model structure on the category of diffeological spaces: Comparison with the model category

-To prove the second assertion, suppose there is a homotopy equivalence $DY \simeq \mathbb{T}_{\theta}$ for some topological space $Y$.
-Since $D$ preserves homotopy groups, and since the natural map $TDY \to Y$ is a weak homotopy equivalence by \cite[Proposition~5.4]{SYH}, we have $\pi_1(TDY) \cong \mathbb{Z}^2$.
-But, on the other hand, $TDY \simeq T\mathbb{T}_{\theta}$ must have the trivial fundamental group because $T$ preserves homotopy equivalences.
-Hence a contradiction occurs. \end{proof}
+To prove the second assertion, suppose there is a homotopy equivalence $DY \simeq \mathbb{T}_{\theta}$ for some $Y \in \Top$.
+Since $D$ preserves homotopy groups, and since $TDY \to Y$ is a weak homotopy equivalence by \cite[Proposition~5.4]{SYH}, we have $\pi_1(TDY) \cong \mathbb{Z}^2$.
+But, on the other hand, we have $TDY \simeq T\mathbb{T}_{\theta}$ because $T$ preserves homotopy equivalences (Proposition~\ref{prp:T and D preserve homotopies}).
+Hence $TDY$ have the trivial fundamental group, in contradiction to the previous assertion that $TDY$ must have the non-trivial fundamental group. \end{proof}

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}